CARE Moments

 Remaining months of pregnancy

-Career sidelining begins — often quietly, often with good intentions.
+Career sidelining begins — quietly, often with good intentions.
 Reduced scope, removed from key projects, excluded from decisions.
 She is watching what she is given, and what is taken away.
-21.6% of pregnant women had their job role altered without consent.
+21.6% of pregnant women had their role altered without consent.

 Phase 03